 The Bible tells us that the mother of Moses was called Jochebed which means “Jehovah is glorious.”
-She was a daughter of Levi (Ex.
-2:1) and was married to Amram the son of Kohath (Exodus 6:18) a man of the house of Levi (Exodus 2:1).
-Jochebed gave birth to three children Aaron (Ex.
-7:7), Miriam (Ex.
-2:4) and Moses.
+She was a daughter of Levi (Exodus 2:1) and was married to Amram the son of Kohath (Exodus 6:18) a man of the house of Levi (Exodus 2:1).
+She gave birth to three children Aaron (Exodus 6:20), Miriam (Exodus 2:4) and Moses (Exodus 6:20).

 Upon hearing this, Jochebed made a basket of bulrushes and hid Moses in it and put it the Nile River hoping to save him (Exodus 2:3).
 And it happened that Pharaoh’s own daughter found Moses in the basket.
 Filled with compassion, she adopted Moses as her own son (Exodus 2:5–10).

 Mary, Moses’ sister who was watching over her brother, said to Pharaoh’s daughter, “Shall I go and call a nurse for you from the Hebrew women, that she may nurse the child for you?”
-(Ex.
-2:7).
-Pharaoh’s daughter agreed and Mary got Jochebed her mother.
-So, Pharaoh’s daughter asked her to nurse Moses for wages (v.
-9).
-Pharaoh’s daughter called the baby Moses because she drew him out of the water (v.10).
+(Exodus 2:7).
+Pharaoh’s daughter agreed and Mary got her mother.
+So, Pharaoh’s daughter asked her to nurse Moses for wages (verse 9).
+Pharaoh’s daughter called the baby Moses because she drew him out of the water (verse 10).

-By His providence, God overruled the evil of Pharaoh and saved Moses who in turn was going to be used to deliver the Israelites out of the Egyptian slavery.
-Jochebed’s early godly ministry in raising Moses had a long lasting impression on his mind that he was able to resist the strong heathen influences that surrounded him in the royal Egyptian place.
+By His providence, God overruled the evil of Pharaoh and saved Moses who was going to be used to deliver the Israelites out of the Egyptian slavery.
+Jochebed’s early godly ministry in raising Moses had a long lasting impression on his mind that he was able to resist the strong heathen influences that surrounded him in the royal Egyptian palace.

 In His service,